TahiriNadia/CKMedoidsTreeClustering/README.md

 # Documentation
 	See https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-018-1163-8
-	Citation Tahiri,N., Willems, M., and Makarenkov, V. (2018).
+	Citation Tahiri, N., Willems, M., and Makarenkov, V. (2018).
 A new fast method for building multiple consensus trees using k-medoids.
 BMC Evolutionary Biology 18(48)

 # About
 	=> =============================================================================================================